krishaamer/green-filter-research/research/literature/design.md

 ## Overconsumption {#overconsumption}

-Overconsumption is one of the root causes of climate change and marine plastic pollution. (**FORD2022150392?**) suggest linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.
+Overconsumption is one of the root causes of climate change and marine plastic pollution.
+Ford et al. (2022) suggest linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.

 ## Fossil Fuels and Energy {#fossil-fuels-and-energy}

 There’s evidence from several countries suggesting moving to renewal energy brings benefits:

--   (**AMIN2022113224?**) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.
+-   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.

 ## Make a ‘sustainability flywheel’ graphic, like that of amazon’s {#make-a-sustainability-flywheel-graphic-like-that-of-amazons}